The Outhouse "Moon," Crescent, whatever

 Contrary to the belief of some, the crescent was not originally used to symbolize Luna, the moon goddess for an illiterate population to designate women's outhouses.
 The colonials were very literate having grown up reading the bible and attending school; at least in their early years.

-Newspapers flourished throughout the colonies and Thomas Paine's "Common Sense" is said to have sold 500,000 copies in the first 6 months of publication alone to a population of less than 3 million.
-And many more sold after.
+Newspapers flourished throughout the colonies and Thomas Paine's "Common Sense" is said to have sold 500,000 copies in the first year of publication alone to a population of less than 3 million.
+Many more were sold after.

 Besides; democracy is a hallmark of educated populations.